ycpcs/cs201-fall2020/assign/assign03.md

 ### Disk creation

-When the next disk is ready to be placed, its radius should be randomly chosen in the range 10..44, inclusive.
+Start the next disk at the same location as the previously placed one.
+When the next disk (or the initial one) is being positioned by the user, its radius should be randomly chosen in the range 10..44, inclusive.
 You can generate random numbers using an instance of the **java.util.Random** class as a field:

 {% highlight java %}
 private Random rand;